Shiva9565/Hyperspectral-Mycotoxin-Prediction/README.md

 ---

+## 🌐 Live Demo
+Check out the **live application** at: [Visit the Website](https://yourwebsite.com)

+---

 ## 👨‍💻 Author
 Developed by **Shiva Kant Pandey**

 🚀 Ready to revolutionize spectral data analysis?
 Let's go! 🎯

+---

+🔹 **Note**: Replace `"your-image.png"` with the actual image filename and `"https://yourwebsite.com"` with your actual website link before publishing on GitHub.